PoisotLab/ms_mangal_synthesis/reviews.md

 database networks are constructed from presence and sometimes abundance of different types of taxa, with different taxonomic resolution, using different sampling methods, collected at different time periods (Figure 1: 1897-2017, majority 1987-2017).

-To highlight spatial knowledge gaps, he authors map geographic proximately of networks in nearby environmental space (Figure 5).
+To highlight spatial knowledge gaps, the authors map geographic proximately of networks in nearby environmental space (Figure 5).
 However, I would not expect that patterns in interactions among amphibians sampled in 1970 could be used to forecast changes among a spider predation network sampled in 1995, and so I would need clarification about the nature of forecasting that can be made by knowing that the two predation networks are sampled in nearby environmental space.
 Additionally, there seem to be several aquatic (lake, stream, marine) food webs in the mangal database.
 I am not sure how/whether they are considered in the reported comparisons of environmental conditions based on average annual temperature and precipitation.
 The authors state that they have confidence that it will be possible to extrapolate network structure across ecological gradients (line 112-114), yet they do not state how many comparable communities across of what types of spatial gradients are in their database.

 The authors state that lack of reference data limits ability to predict future of ecological networks under climate change.
 Given that networks are not static in time, it would be helpful to know how many time series of comparable networks there are in their database.
 How well would a single static network serve as a baseline for change if it does not capture natural variability of the focal study system?

 Second, I am concerned about strong self-selection bias in the literature cited.
 At least 26 of the 63 citations are references to papers led or